 What are p-values and what can and can’t we infer from them?

-While no veterinarian is likely contemplating murder, filicide or other, over their view of a p-value, the view of p-value-odules endures; but we must not throw our faith behind any one thing less we follow in the footsteps of Irene.
+While no veterinarian is likely contemplating murder, filicide or other, over their view of a p-value, the beliefs of p-value-odules endure.
+When reading a study, we might be tempted to search for a p-value or series of p-values.
+If they constitute the correct diminutive size, then there is a temptation to throw blind faith behind the conclusions of the study.
+Like Irene, following extreme black-and-white choices may take us down roads which we regret.
 So, what are p-values and what can and can’t we infer from them?

 P-values, or Probability Values, are the probability that we could receive a value as extreme or more than the study value assuming the null hypothesis is true.
 Basically, “What is the possibility that this result occurred from random chance?”
-When published as significant, the scientific convention requires a result having a 5% chance or less of having occurred randomly.
-Conversely, at 5 %, this also means that 1 out of 20 results did indeed occur randomly and not from cause and effect.
-Hence, some of the confusion with what to believe.
+The scientific convention sets a standard of five percent.

 “Facts are stubborn things, but statistics are pliable.”